-Passwordless authentication is said to the future of online authentication.
-This trendy system is gaining popularity over the years, and experts agree it will keep on growing.
-Even though many online sites still rely on the combination of email and passwords to authenticate their users, passwordless is more secure, economical and user-friendly.
+Passwordless authentication is said to be the future of online authentication.
+This method has been gaining popularity, and experts agree it will keep on growing.
+Passwordless is a more secure, economical and user-friendly method of authentication, still many online sites rely on the combination of email and passwords to authenticate their users.

 If this is your case and you want to take your auth system to the next level, we've got you covered.
 This is the ultimate guide to passwordless authentication: what is it, which passwordless solutions suit you better and how to implement them without coding.

-As we have seen, there are many different types of passwordless authentication, since this comprehends any type of authentication that doesn't imply using a password.
-Let's take a look at each system!
+As we have seen, there are many different types of passwordless authentication, since this means any type of authentication method that doesn't imply using a password.
+Let's take a look at each method!

 They are most known in multi-factor authentication processes, but one-time passwords or one-time codes can also be used as a standalone authentication method.

 One-time passwords (or OTPs) are numeric codes linked to a reference.
-These codes are sent to the user, so only the server and the user can know this code.
-When the user enters the code in the platform, they are granted with access and hence they are authenticated.
+These codes are sent to the user, so only the server and the user know the code.
+When the user enters the code, they are granted access and hence they are authenticated.

-Depending on the type of platform, these codes can be sent to the user's phone via SMS, text or notification, to the user's email, or even to the user's mail in offline processes.
+Depending on the type of platform, these codes can be sent to the user's via SMS or email.

 ✅ Top security.
 One-time passwords are a secure way to authenticate users, and there is almost no chance of breaching them.